mzprizm/react-app-project/project-worksheet.md

 | Total |MVP | 31 hrs|

 ### Additional Libraries
-(list all supporting libraries and thier role in the project such as Axios, ReactStrap, D3, etc.)
+(list supporting libraries and thier role in the project such as Axios, ReactStrap, D3, etc.)

 ### Code Snippet